Who Should Attend:

 Elaine Dixon, EDMLearning

 Registration will begin at 8 a.m. on day one, and the class will run from 8:30 a.m. to 4:30 p.m.
-Pacific Time on both days.
-Lunch and refreshments will be provided on both days.
+Pacific Time on all days.
+Lunch and refreshments will be provided on all days.

 Course Location and Hotel Information: